David Ortiz Hospitalized After Being Shot at Nightclub in Dominican Republic

 "Duran Mejia confirmed to CNN that Ortiz was shot in the back in 'an incident that took place at Dial Discotheque in Santo Domingo.'
 Duran Mejia said Ortiz was shot by a motorcyclist who approached Ortiz directly.
 Duran Mejia said that when Ortiz was shot, 'the bullet went through his stomach.'"

+ESPN.com added, "Authorities say Ortiz was ambushed by a man who got off a motorcycle and shot him in the back at nearly point-blank range around 8:50 p.m. local time Sunday at the Dial Bar and Lounge in Santo Domingo."

-Hoy's Dionisio Soldevila confirmed with Ortiz's brother, Eloy, that David is out of surgery and doing fine (h/t ESPN's Marly Rivera).
+Hoy's Dionisio Soldevila confirmed with Ortiz's brother, Eloy, that David is out of surgery and doing fine, according to ESPN's Marly Rivera.

+"Ortiz's media assistant, Leo Lopez, told ESPN's Enrique Rojas that Ortiz is stable but still in intensive care.
+'Doctors say he is out of danger, but he is heavily sedated and will be in intensive care for the next 24 hours,' Lopez said," per ESPN.com.

+"Lopez, a veteran reporter, said the operation lasted six hours and was performed by three doctors, led by Dr. Abel Gonzalez.
+The team had to remove part of Ortiz's intestines and colon, as well as his gallbladder.
+Ortiz suffered liver damage," according to ESPN.com.

 According to the Associated Press (h/t the Denver Post), Dominican National Police Director Ney Aldrin Bautista Almonte said Ortiz was in stable condition.
 Almonte also said a group of people at the bar captured and beat the shooter, who must undergo treatment for his injuries before police question him.